 Some great low FODMAP main course picnic options include:

-- Wrap/sandwiches/rolls: start off with a low FODMAP wrap/sandwich/roll as a base.
+• Wrap/sandwiches/rolls: start off with a low FODMAP wrap/sandwich/roll as a base.
 Then add a protein option such as boiled eggs, cheese, roast chicken, shaved lean ham, smoked salmon, roast beef or tinned tuna.
 Add on salad such as grated carrot, sliced cucumber, baby spinach/lettuce, red capsicum and tomato.
-Then finish with a desired condiment such as mustard, mayonnaise or our low FODMAP basil and brazil nut pesto.
+Then finish with a desired condiment such as mustard, mayonnaise or low FODMAP basil and brazil nut pesto.

-- Salad: get creative with your low FODMAP salad creations.
+• Salad: get creative with your low FODMAP salad creations.
 Try a combo of baby spinach/rocket mix, roast kent pumpkin, cucumber, cherry tomato, quinoa, basil, walnuts and crumbled feta + a drizzle of garlic-infused extra virgin olive oil and red wine vinegar.

-- Sushi/rice paper rolls: you can put in the effort to make your own sushi or rice paper rolls (perfect to ensure they are low FODMAP) or opt for store-bought.
+• Sushi/rice paper rolls: you can put in the effort to make your own sushi or rice paper rolls (perfect to ensure they are low FODMAP) or opt for store-bought.
 Just be sure to double check ingredients if buying from a store.

-- Grilled fish and chips: perfect option for a beach picnic!
+• Grilled fish and chips: perfect option for a beach picnic!
 Just double check with the take-away that the chips are gluten-free and the fish has no marinade (or a marinade which contains no garlic/onion/honey).

 Dessert ideas